SmartDataAnalytics/dcat-suite/README.md

 # DCAT - Easy RDF Data Management

+**This project is under development/revision.
+Once its ready, we'll let you know! - 2023-12-10**

 Retrieving, publishing and loading data in a single DCAT-centric tool.

 One could say, DCAT is to datasets what the pom is to Java software projects.